evil-meow/owl-of-athena/README.md

 ## Deployment

-The deployment needs to provide thefollowing variables
+The deployment needs to provide the following variables

 ```
 SLACK_AUTH_TOKEN